 - The main code for the cloud server is in bcbms.cpp.
-Like the client, this is a CrowCPP application that "routes" requests to various back-end functions. - The cloudsync.cpp file handles the cloud side of synchronization, verifying uploaded archives and then moving them to a common directory; and returning archives for downloading on request.
-It uses the RegDB class to check that an upload/download is from a registered, authorized user, although for this iteration of the project the check always succeeds: note that this should not be considered a vulnerability, since its exclusion is deliberate for testing purposes.
+Like the client, this is a CrowCPP application that "routes" requests to various back-end functions. - The cloudsync.cpp file handles the cloud side of synchronization, verifying uploaded archives then moving them to a common directory; and returning archives for downloading on request. - The regdb.cpp file handles checking of username/password requests, as well as using an email registration code system to allow users to set/re-set their passwords.